Endless Summer SALE · UP TO 65% OFF Summer SALE · 65% OFF Ends in Bundle up & save · buy more, save more · up to 65% off Shop Bundles →

 FAQ

-Yes—growers, handlers, and producers must register with the Nevada Department of Agriculture under NRS 557.200.
+Yes.
+Growers, handlers, and producers must register with the Nevada Department of Agriculture, submit criminal history, and file harvest reports per NRS 557 and NAC 557.